Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Grit**

-    You gain proficiency in Saving Throws using the chosen ability.
+    You gain :material-lightbulb-on: proficiency in Saving Throws using the chosen ability.

 ### Ritual Caster
 *4th-level Feat*